ComaToes/ftl-profile-editor/skel_common/readme_changelog.txt

 - Added a check when opening a profile to ensure the app can read and write it without losing data

 4:
-- Added automatic version check so you don't need to manually check this thread or the download page for updates.
-More actual features coming soon
+- Added automatic update checking

 3:
 - Bug fixes